cbonoz/xrp23/README.md

 DataTrace maintains a comprehensive audit trail for each data entry.
 This verifiable history, stored on the Ripple EVM, allows users to trace the evolution of the data, providing a transparent and immutable record of any changes or validations performed.
 Proof of Ownership:

 The platform introduces a novel concept of proof of ownership, enabling users to validate their ownership rights over specific pieces of data.
-This feature adds an extra layer of security and trust to the entire data validation process.
+This feature adds a layer of security and trust to the entire data validation process.

 ### Weaknesses in Existing Platforms Addressed by DataTrace: